- No products in the cart.

-Manuka honey, without any question, posses uncomparable natural properties.
+Manuka honey, without any question, possesses incomparable natural properties.
 However, SIDR honey also poses a similar property.
-Tough extensive clinical studies are not done.
+Though there are no extensive clinical studies.
 But it is evident from the feedback of consumers of Sidr honey.

 One can consider Sidr honey as an economic alternative to manuka honey.